Self-talk

 It’s how we deal with it that matters.

-I hate when I slip up.
-I used to beat myself up when I messed up.
+I used to beat myself up when I made a mistake.
 I'd say awful, critical things in my head, making myself feel stupid or ashamed.
+And it would get stuck in a loop, over and over.

 I watched my mom do the same.
-She would berate herself for a mistake or a mishap and get disappointed in herself for not being perfect, as if perfection was something actually attainable.
+She would berate herself for a mistake or a mishap and get disappointed in herself for not being perfect, as if perfection were something actually attainable.

 Jerks.